 Chrissy Stroop and the BITE Model

-I reached out to Chris after our interview and asked if he had time to look at my BITE model and I asked him to please comment.
-I think he is so eloquent, that with his permission, I am putting his response here.
+I reached out to Chrissy after our interview and asked if he had time to look at my BITE model and I asked him to please comment.
+I think she is so eloquent, that with her permission, I am putting her response here.

 I can say that each of the four elements is common in evangelical subculture, if not in the most extreme forms.
 Certainly, evangelicalism encourages black and white, good vs. evil thinking, teaches that it has the only and absolute truth, and turns other sources of information into outsider doctrines.
 Often your access to information is not directly restricted by a church or, if you’re a child, how much your parents restrict your access to non-evangelical/fundamentalist reading material varies widely.
 But the insistence on positivity and the desire to control and curtail emotions is also present, and even if, for many evangelicals, it’s perfectly fine to leave one particular church and join another, if you stop believing in things like biblical inerrancy and/or break with right-wing politics, you will be seen as out of the fold and “brainwashed.”
 I have been accused of being brainwashed multiple times.
 Some evangelicals practice shunning; as a rule, evangelicals do not respect others’ boundaries, so that, even if families and church friends don’t directly shun or “ghost” on “rebellious” members, interactions with them may become unbearable, because they try to bring you back in.
 They try to control the narrative of your life–if you leave the faith, you were “never saved” in the first place, for example.
 As a result, some people who leave evangelicalism have to cut off contact with their evangelical family members for their own mental health if the family has not cut them off.